jakeTran42/Python-Lessons/homework-14.md

 fibonacci(7)

 >>> 13

+This is the number that the fib sequence place 7 would be in ex.
+1, 1, 2, 3, 5, 8, 13
 ```

 2. Write a Python recursive function to calculate the sum of the positive integers of n+(n-2)+(n-4)... (until n-x =< 0).